photostructure/exiftool-vendored.js/README.md

 - If you're installing on a minimal Linux distribution, you may need to install `perl`.
 On Alpine, run `apk add perl`.

 - Node.js's `-slim` docker images don't include a working `perl` build.
 Use the non-slim image instead.
 [See the issue report for details.](https://github.com/photostructure/exiftool-vendored.js/issues/168)

+- If the platform-correct vendor module (`exiftool-vendored.exe` or `exiftool-vendored.pl`) is not found, `exiftool` is searched for on your `PATH`.
+Note that _very_ old versions of `exiftool` are found on currently-supported Linux distributions which this library will not work correctly with.

 ## Upgrading